NINAnor/sscd/README.md

   - Mean Centre Error (MCE): average of Euclidian distances (in pixels) between the centres of TP detection boxes and respective annotation boxes

 > **Note of caution**
 >
-> Annotations are not strictly ground truths - target objects are marked manually and are therefore subject to human error and labeller ambiguity.
-Thus, performance metrics are highly dependent, not only on the accuracy of the detector, but also on the quality of annotations used on the evaluation.
-Image plots contrasting detections against annotations should help scrutinise if apparent drops in performance metrics are being driven by a deteriorating detector, by poor labelling or by both!
+> Annotations are not ground truths in a strict sense.
+Target objects are marked manually and thence subject to human error and labeller ambiguity.
+Therefore, performance metrics are highly dependent, not only on the accuracy of the detector, but also on the quality of annotations used on the evaluation.
+Image plots contrasting detections against annotations should help scrutinise if apparent drops in performance metrics are being driven by a deteriorating detector, by poor labelling, or both.